stat6250-w17/course_questions_wiki/README.md

 \[Chapter 3, Problem 3\]
 - Question (WF): When syntax errors like unbalanced quotation marks are in a program, can quotation marks be added and resubmit the program to fix the error?
 - Answer (WF): Yes, SAS program can be run or re-run by selecting a block of codes.
+- Answer (AS): Also, it is always a good idea to clear the log before re-running the program so its easier to identify any new errors that pop up.

 - Question (WF): if we use "sum" command, does the "fee" have to be defined in the variable section?
 - Answer (WF): “fee” is a variable in dataset clinic.stress.

 - Question (WF): What are some errors that SAS can correct automatically?
 - Answer (WF): SAS does not correct error automatically, it find error for you.
+- Answer (AS): SAS can sometimes interpret a misspelled keyword or other syntax error.
+In such cases, it would continue execution but a message is printed out into the log.

 \[Chapter 3, Question 5\]
 - Question (WF): what happens if the data values are not appropriate for the SAS statements?
 Is there a way to convert the data?